PKizzle/dns/cmd/testserv/handlers/any/README.md

 ## Name

-_any_ - gives a minimal response to ANY queries.
+_any_ - give a minimal response to ANY queries

 ## Description